Dundarave Hole by Hole – Just Amazing

 Brudenell Fairways Chalets

 Located literally almost across the road from the entrance to Brudenell River Resort is Brudenell Fairways Chalets where you will find fifteen large cottages with full cooking facilities, screened in porches and a nice swimming pool to cool off in after golf.
 These are perfect for both families and golfers.
 If you are not up for doing your own cooking there are a number of good restaurants nearby in Georgetown, Cardigan and Montague.
-So there really is no excuse for not coming to PEI to play the two courses at Brudenell River.

 Another real bonus about this place is that the Confederation Trail which runs the entire length of PEI goes right by the backyard.
 If you are a cyclist or walker you can turn right and go into Georgetown or left and head for Cardigan or Montague.